Vertigo Treatment Moselle, MO

-Return to the things you enjoy with tailored vertigo treatment in St. Louis.
+Return to the activities you love with personalized vertigo treatment in St. Louis.

 Vertigo treatment in Moselle, MO.
-Vertigo is more than just a brief moment of dizziness; living with symptoms that are largely “in your head” can be even more frustrating as others aren’t able to see the outward signs of an injury.
-At Axes Physical Therapy in Moselle, MO, our approach to vertigo treatment targets the underlying causes of your vertigo with vestibular therapy and other physical therapy treatment modalities.
-Our expert team of Moselle, MO physical and occupational therapists collaborate with your healthcare provider to offer personalized, evidence-backed care plans.
+Vertigo is more than just a brief moment of dizziness; living with symptoms that are largely “in your head” can be particularly challenging as others aren’t able to see the outward signs of an injury.
+At Axes Physical Therapy in Moselle, MO, our approach to vertigo treatment extends beyond temporary fixes.
+We target the underlying causes of your vertigo with vestibular therapy and other physical therapy treatment modalities.
+Our expert team of Moselle, MO physical and occupational therapists work with you and your doctor to offer personalized, evidence-backed care plans.
 Our goal?
-To assist you in regaining balance and return to the activities you love, without the constraints of vertigo.
+To assist you in regaining balance and return to the activities you love, free from vertigo.

-If you’re in search of vertigo treatment in Moselle, MO, regardless of whether your condition has been ongoing for years or if it’s a recent development, you can trust in Axes.
-Call the Axes location nearest you, contact us online, or request an appointment to begin the journey to reclaim your best self today.
+Whether you’re seeking vertigo treatment in Moselle, MO because of a years-long condition or if symptoms arose suddenly, Axes is here to help.
+Call the Axes location nearest you, contact us online, or request an appointment to start getting your best you back today.

 Vertigo typically presents as a sensation of spinning, where you might feel as though you’re moving when in fact you’re stationary, or it seems like the world around you is moving.
 Those who have experienced vertigo can attest it’s much worse than just light-headedness.
 It’s a specific kind of dizziness that’s typically triggered by changes in the position of your head, inner ear problems, stroke, a brain tumor, or other conditions affecting the brain.